BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 - **Limiting** versioning differences between all fronts
 - Sharing **industrialization** ideas

-## Case study : Android versioning challenges
+## Case study: Android versioning challenges

 For Android, we sometimes have different component implementations between mobile and TV, evolving at different paces.
 This required **two separate versionings** to represent them.
 Moreover, we currently use comments to track the migration to Google's new view system (Compose), which is happening alongside graphical evolutions.
 Each client has its **versioning file** containing all the components available on the targeted platform.
 Regarding component inheritance from the default design system, there are two possibilities: